mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### ✅ Do not import adapter from `@date-io`

-In v5, it was possible to import adapters either from `@date-io` or `@mui/x-date-pickers` which were the same.
+In v5, it was possible to import adapters either from either `@date-io` or `@mui/x-date-pickers` which were the same.
 In v6, the adapters are extended by `@mui/x-date-pickers` to support [fields components](/x/react-date-pickers/fields/).
 Which means adapters can not be imported from `@date-io` anymore.
 They need to be imported from `@mui/x-date-pickers` or `@mui/x-date-pickers-pro`.
 Otherwise, some methods will be missing.